 2. IT Risk

-Broadly speaking, there are two major kinds risk that businesses should consider – data security risk and business continuity risk.
+Broadly speaking, there are two major kinds of risk that businesses should consider – data security risk and business continuity risk.

 Data security risk is exactly what it sounds like – the risk that your company’s data – employee information, customer information, company finances, trade secrets, etc. – could end up in the wrong hands.